 - Sun Drying.

-How to perform some of these technique is described next.
+How to perform some of these techniques is described next.

 Using a Food Dehydrator.